Construction Updates

 The crew is now setting the modular units and tying them down.
 The crane has been demobilized and removed from the construction site, with the boom retracted and the counterweights taken off and offhauled on a separate truck.
 The team is also connecting our new underground garage’s storm line—the piping and pumps to collect any potential storm water—to the City’s utility storm main line.
 They are also preparing to install the wooden decking for the walkway in between the modular unit sections.
 The crew has put in base plates into the concrete and secured them with grout.
 These base plates will support 6x12 beams, upon which the walkway will ultimately rest.

-CONSTRUCTION UPDATE: With over 200 temporary classroom components of the Casti Village already onsite.
+CONSTRUCTION UPDATE: With over 200 classroom components of the Casti Village already onsite.
 (Update from 12/5/25)

 The crew is going strong with getting them into their designated spots.
 They covered up the seams between the modular units and started working on the interior finishes.
 The spaces that will become Upper School art, physics, and biology classrooms, as well as Middle School chemistry and science classrooms and dozens of others, are now ready to be outfitted with electricity, heating, ventilation, air conditioning, and plumbing.
 And the library, made up of 16 components, is nearly complete, too!
 All of the 240+ components are slated to be installed before the winter break.